vixuslabs/zkNotary/README.md

 **Note to Users**: Our project, zkNotary, is extensive, spanning multiple directories, each meticulously documented to aid your understanding and usage.
 For your convenience and a seamless navigation experience, we highly recommend visiting our comprehensive documentation hosted on Gitbook.
 There, you'll find an organized, user-friendly guide tailored to help you navigate through every aspect of zkNotary with ease.

 **Note to Developers**: For some reason, the [web app](https://github.com/vixuslabs/zkNotary/tree/main/o1js/app/zknotary) is not working in production.
-Specifically, inside of `verify.transcript.tsx` [(here)](https://github.com/vixuslabs/zkNotary/blob/main/o1js/app/zknotary/src/components/mina/verify-transcript.tsx) the `signature.verify(...)` function always returns a `false` value.
-The reason is currently unknown, but we suspect that it has to `next build` is working bundling local packages.
+Specifically, inside of the `verify.transcript.tsx` foudn [here](https://github.com/vixuslabs/zkNotary/blob/main/o1js/app/zknotary/src/components/mina/verify-transcript.tsx) the `signature.verify(...)` function always returns a `false` value.
+The reason is currently unknown, but we suspect that it has to do with how our monorepo is being built and causes it to corrupt the `@zknotary/contracts` [package](https://github.com/vixuslabs/zkNotary/tree/main/o1js/contracts/contracts).
 So currently what you can do is clone the repo and run it locally.
-[Go to](#) the bottom of this readme to see how
+[Go to](#run-the-web-app-locally) the bottom of this README to see how.

 📖 Explore the zkNotary Documentation: [zkNotary Documentation on Gitbook](https://zknotary.gitbook.io/zknotary/)